quantin96/tp/docs/UserGuide.md

 ### Viewing bar chart statistics

-Mentorstack provides users with the option to view the statistics of students in the current active list, sorted by currently enrolled subjects.
+Mentorstack provides users with the option to view the number of students enrolled in each subject in the current active list as a bar chart.
 Users may view these statistics by navigating to the View menu.

 ### Saving the data